The 20 Best Hereditary Hyperekplexia Doctors Near Me

 Offers Telehealth

-Yujie Wang is a Neurologist in Seattle, Washington.
-Dr. Wang is rated as an Elite provider by MediFind in the treatment of Hereditary Hyperekplexia.
-Her top areas of expertise are Stiff Person Syndrome, Hereditary Hyperekplexia, Acute Cerebellar Ataxia, and Multiple Sclerosis (MS).
-Dr. Wang is currently accepting new patients.
+Yujie Wang is a Neurologist practicing medicine in Seattle, Washington.
+Dr. Wang is rated as a Distinguished provider by MediFind in the treatment of Hereditary Hyperekplexia.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Stiff Person Syndrome, Hereditary Hyperekplexia, Acute Cerebellar Ataxia, and Multiple Sclerosis (MS).

 Distinguished in Hereditary Hyperekplexia